leiz-me/pueue/README.md

 ### ZSH Completion

-If you use zsh, place `_pueue` in a folder, that is contained in your `FPATH` environment variable.
+Run `make completion`, which copies the completion file to `/usr/share/zsh/site-functions/` or place `_pueue` in a folder, that is contained in your `FPATH` environment variable.
 This script will be probably added to zsh-users/zsh-completions, when it is finished.

 ### Pueue status querying script for `i3pystatus`